circlefin/evm-cctp-contracts/docs/README.md

     }
     ```

-5. Last step calls `receiveMessage` function on `TokenMessengerContract` deployed in [Avalanche Fuji Network](https://testnet.snowtrace.io/address/0xa9fb1b3009dcb79e2fe346c16a604b8fa8ae0a79) to receive USDC at AVAX address.
+5. Last step calls `receiveMessage` function on `MessageTransmitterContract` deployed in [Avalanche Fuji Network](https://testnet.snowtrace.io/address/0xa9fb1b3009dcb79e2fe346c16a604b8fa8ae0a79) to receive USDC at AVAX address.

     *Note: The attestation service is rate-limited, please limit your requests to less than 1 per second.*
     ```js